srevenant/dragon/README.md

   - No requirements for includes or layouts folders.
 Templates can be inline in the current folder, or separately elsewhere.

+To better understand how it behaves, see [Conventions](doc/conventions.md).

 Additional topics:

 * [Installation](#Installation)